SimpliMinimalist/project/blueprint.md

 *   **Product Management:**
     *   Add new products with a name, price, stock, and multiple images.
-    *   View a list of all products in a grid layout on the home screen.
+    *   View a list of all products on the home screen.
     *   Edit existing products.
     *   Delete existing products.
 *   **Search and Navigation:**